icandroid/stcpp/README.md

 to run the test, `gtest` is required.

-to build the library and test, just:
+to build the library and test, just:<br>
 1. create a folder named `build` in the project root directory.<br>
 2. change to the directory `build`.<br>
 3. run `cmake .. && make`<br>